About Tripod

-Tripod is the ‘good intentions' model of incident causation.
-It is a scientifically backed model which has helped revolutionise how we think about incidents and has directly and indirectly led to the development of commonly used tools in industry, including the Bow Tie methodology and Tripod Beta.
+It is a scientifically backed model which has helped revolutionise how we think about incidents and has directly and indirectly led to the development of commonly used tools in industry, including the Bow Tie methodology, Tripod Beta, Tripod Lite, and the Life Saving Rules.
 It is the basis of the Swiss cheese model, and it even allows you to find the causes of accidents before they happen.

 At its heart, Tripod is about understanding people’s good intentions.
 People do not come to work to have or to cause an accident.
 They come to work to do a good job and go home safely.
-Most accidents are initiated by people with good intentions.
-However, too often, organisational learning is hampered by a belief that ‘bad intentions’ cause accidents, therefore are no lessons for the organisation, its leaders, and its processes and systems.
-This is rarely the correct answer!
-Most incidents have systemic causes.
+Although many incidents are initiated by people with good intentions, the true root causes of incidents occur deep within the organisations system and processes.

 Fig: The Tripod model of incident causation